 Fourth grade responds to students’ increasing sense of intellectual curiosity and budding social independence.

-Fourth graders have made the critical transition from learning to read to reading to learn, so assigned texts weave together social studies, science, and math.
+Fourth graders make the critical transition from learning to read to reading to learn, so assigned texts weave together social studies, science, and math.
 Learning experiences require students to practice personal integrity, classroom responsibility, and community participation.

-Character education highlights independence and conflict resolution.
-Responsive Classroom and the Meridian CARES framework support respectful interactions, develop trust, and lead students to be contributing members of the community.
-Regular experience with good citizenship comes from serving as role models for first grade “buddy classes” as well as engagement in service learning and community service projects.
+Social emotional learning (SEL) highlights a balance between independence and interdependence.
+SEL supports respectful interactions, develops trust, and leads students to be contributing members of the community.
+Regular experience with good citizenship comes from serving as role models for first grade buddy classes as well as engagement in service-learning and community-service projects.